imagej/imagej.github.io/_pages/plugins/invasion-assay.md

 ### 3execute\_convert\_macro\_js

 Executes the macros generated by the 2convert\_TIFFF\_TIF\_js script.
-Processed data will be stored in the „convert“ subfolder located under the original data folder.
+Processed data will be stored in the "convert" subfolder located under the original data folder.

     #!/bin/bash